scalableinternetservices/ucsb_website/index.md

 students will build their own scalable, redundant web site using fundamental web technologies and the [Ruby on Rails](http://rubyonrails.org/) framework.

-Project-centric lab will meet every Thursday from 5:00pm to 6:50pm in Phelps 3525.
+Project-centric lab will meet every Wednesday from 5:00pm to 6:30pm in Phelps 3525.

 ## Learning Outcomes